KowalewskiPawel/PracticaLearningBlog/posts/from_zero_to_se.md

 <br>

-Having good basics both theoretically and practically, plus some work in a team (internship/ open source) that you can prove with a live website/ code on GitHub, should be more than enough to land a first job.
-It's not going to be easy of course, and prepare yourself for possibly not getting any feedback even after sending dozens/ hundreds of CVs, you will for sure have better and worse days, feeling stuck, and losing hope for any success.
-That's OK, just keep going, find some meetups or people on programming groups on Discord/ Slack and try to cooperate with them and everything will be fine.
-If you have any questions don't hesitate to send me a message.
+Additioanlly, you should have solid knowledge of the basics, both in theory and practice.
+For example, some work done in a team (internship/ open source) that you can present as a live website and code on GitHub, should be more than enough to land a first job.
+Yet, it's not going to be easy - prepare yourself for possibly not getting any feedback, even after sending dozens/ hundreds of CVs.
+For sure, there will be better and worse days, you may even endup feeling stuck for weeks or months, and lose hope for any success.
+That's OK, just keep going, join some local meetups (either onsite or online), find some coding-mates, and everything will be fine.
+If you have any questions - don't hesitate to text me.

 <br>

 Still here?
-If you want to read my story from the very beginning just scroll down.
+If you want to read my story from the very beginning, just scroll down.

 <br>